 Nobody likes to go to work knowing they will be in contact with a colleague they have problems with.
 A solution will be to find help or adopt an open-communication policy.
 This can help you address workplace issues when they come up, ultimately reducing the chances of harboring animosity within.
-Better yet, you can seek psychological help, guidance, and counseling from facilities like the Three Seas Group to learn how to deal with the stressors.
+Better yet, you can seek psychological help, guidance, and counseling to learn how to deal with the stressors.

 More than half of U.S. workers experience burnout, which is one reason mental health issues are increasing among employees.
 Additionally, 84% of millennials feel varying degrees of burnout in their workplaces.
 As a result, depression and anxiety disorders are common mental health problems people experiencing burnout face.